-Overall group materiality€193,000How we determined it5% of average profit before tax of the last three years €193,000 5% of average profit before tax of the last three years Rationale materiality applied for the benchmark We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users, and is a generally accepted benchmark.
+Overall group materiality €161,000 How we determined it 5% of average profit before tax of the last three years Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured by users and is a generally accepted benchmark.
 Average profits of the last three years was chosen since profits fluctuate as a result of fair value movements on properties.
 We chose 5% which is within the range of materiality thresholds that we consider acceptable.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €19,000 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €16,100 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.